raspberri05/persona.fm/README.md

 1. Create a new Supabase project
 2. find your database connection string

+### Setting up Gemini AI API

+Go to Google Gemini AI Studio and create a new api key

 ### Setting up environment variables

 1. Create `.env` at the root of the repository